dahong67/HePPCAT.jl/README.md

     •    init : initial model (will be modified in-place)

     •    vknown : variances are known (do not update) default false

+    •    varfloor : minimum variance floor to prevent failing cases, default = 0.
+Variances will not go below value.

   Output is a HePPCATModel object.
 ```